 Admiring the mixture of French and Gothic influences on the city buildings, the grey sky illuminated the finer details of the cityscape.
 Off a side street to the right of Fargate lies the Cathedral Church of St Marie.
 As the church was closed, I admired the fine details of its exterior and its stained-glass windows.
 Across from the quaint church lay a rustic-themed café deli.
 Marmaduke’s, serving deli sandwiches and elegantly prepared desserts, was the prefect level of crowded, with the pleasant din of conversation and two or three tables available for the curious passerby’s drawn in by its charming aesthetic.

 Ordering a Marmadukes burger and a very berry tea, the complex burger and the simple tea were a perfect match.
-The rich beef patty, paired with an avocado, caramelized onion relish, sriracha, beef tomato, and cheese, was sandwiched in a brioche bun.
-The fresh bun was sprinkled with paprika, enhancing its flavor palette.
+The rich beef patty, paired with an avocado, caramelised onion relish, Sriracha, beef tomato, and cheese, was sandwiched in a brioche bun.
+The fresh bun was sprinkled with paprika, enhancing its flavour palette.
 Hand-cut chips were fresh and uniform.
 My friend ordered the club sandwich, absolutely adoring the moist texture of the chicken and tomato and how it fitted with the bacon and garlic mayo.
 We finished the meal with delicious desserts.
-Sharing a slice of cheesecake and a passionfruit tart, the cheesecake was soft and decadent, the tanginess of the tart harmonizing with the meringue on top.
+Sharing a slice of cheesecake and a passionfruit tart, the cheesecake was soft and decadent, the tanginess of the tart harmonising with the meringue on top.

 After the delicious and filling meal, we moseyed through the wide streets, finding our way to independent bookshop Biblioteka.
 Selling unique novels, photography magazines, local zines, and minimalist stationary, the store doubles as a print shop.
 Fun cookbooks and travel pieces lined the back wall, intriguing images on the front covers of the photography magazines captivating your attention.
 If I could’ve, I would have bought it all.
 Settling for a vintage French chalkboard, we headed out and made our way to Sheffield Cathedral.